angebagui/equilibre-orm/README.md

 Javadoc
 =======
-You can download the javadoc here:
+You can have the javadoc here:

       http://angebagui.github.io/equilibre-orm/javadoc/